International Ultraviolet Explorer: Archives

 The IUE archive is one of the most heavily used astronomical archives.
 Data were archived from the start of the mission, and access to the archive was free to anyone who wished to use it.
 However, in the early years of the mission, long before the advent of the World Wide Web and fast global data transmission links, access to the archive required a visit in person to one of two Regional Data Analysis Facilities (RDAFs), one at the University of Colorado and the other at GSFC.

-In 1987, it became possible to access the archive electronically, by dialling into a computer at Goddard Space Flight Center.
-The archive, then totalling 23 Gb of data, was connected to the computer on a mass storage device.
-A single user at a time could dial in, and would be able to retrieve an observation in 10–30 seconds.
+In 1987, it became possible to access the archive electronically, by dialing into a computer at Goddard Space Flight Center.
+The archive, then totaling 23 Gb of data, was connected to the computer on a mass storage device.
+A single user at a time could dial in and would be able to retrieve an observation in 10–30 seconds.

 As the mission entered its second decade, plans were made for its final archive.
 Throughout the mission, calibration techniques were improved, and the final software for data reduction yielded significant improvements over earlier calibrations.
-Eventually, the entire set of available raw data was recalibrated using the final version of the data reduction software, creating a uniform high quality archive.
+Eventually, the entire set of available raw data was recalibrated using the final version of the data reduction software, creating a uniform high-quality archive.
 Today, the archive is hosted at the Mikulski Archive for Space Telescopes at Space Telescope Science Institute and is available via the World Wide Web and APIs.